dialogueone-dev/IT-documentation/Product_documentations/dialogue_time/Getting_started/README.md

 2. Copy the public key to the remote server by running the command ssh-copy-id user@host.
 3. Enter your SSH password when prompted.
 4. You can now log in to the remote server without a password.

+> To get the credentials to access the server please contact Jens the IT manager jpw@dialogueone.dk

 ## Back end